BARBUR02/zookeeper_watch_client/README.md

 ### Simple zookeper Watch app
+## Description
+App programmatically watches for changes on specified zookeeper node.
+Apart from python application, there is also provided set of utility commands to interact with zookeeper environment in replicated mode.
+Whole zookeeper specific part is dockerized.
+For interaction with zookeeper from python client I am utilizing `kazoo`.

 ## Zookeper setup
 If you have `Taskfile` installed, run `task -l` to see supported commands.